- 1-1/2 cups boiling water

 - 1/2 teaspoon garlic powder

 - In a small bowl, combine boiling water and oats; cool to 110°-115°.
-In a bowl, dissolve yeast in warm water.
+In a large bowl, dissolve yeast in warm water.
 Add sugar, butter, salt, egg, oat mixture and 2 cups of flour; beat until smooth.
 Add enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 45 minutes.

 - Punch dough down and press evenly into a greased 13x9-in. baking pan.
 With very sharp knife, cut diagonal lines 1-1/2 in. apart completely through dough.
-Repeat in opposite direction, creating a diamond patter.
+Repeat in opposite direction, creating a diamond pattern.
 Cover and let rise in a warm place until doubled, about 1 hour.

 Redefine pattern by gently poking along cut lines with a knife tip.
 Brush with 2 tablespoons melted butter.
 Bake at 375° for 15 minutes.
 Meanwhile, combine Parmesan cheese, basil, oregano and garlic powder.
 Brush bread with remaining butter; sprinkle with cheese mixture.
 Bake for 5 minutes.
 Loosely cover with foil and bake 5 minutes longer.
 Serve warm.